ewalker544/libsvm-go/README.md

     model := libSvm.NewModel(param)     // Create a model object from the parameter attributes

-    model.ReadModel("a9a.model")   // Populate the model from the model file generating from training
+    model.ReadModel("a9a.model")   // Populate the model from the model file generated from training

     x := make(map[int]float64)
     // Populate x with the test vector